martinnovak22/React_cookbook/README.md

 # README - Coding cookbook

-Tip Calculator, NFT list + pagination
+Tip Calculator, NFT list + pagination, AJ/CZ Memory game

 ## About this APP:
  This app was made for study activities, it tries to use and show every possible function of `JS`, `TS` and `React` packed with `Vite` so any time i am not sure with something, i can come back and guide my self towards the right answer.